Financing Your Adoption

 Gift of Adoption provides $1,000-7,500 grants to qualifying families adopting domestically or internationally, with the average grant totaling $3,500.

-Help Us Adopt offers families demonstrating significant financial need grants of up to $15,000 towards domestic, international, foster or special needs adoptions.
+Help Us Adopt offers families demonstrating financial need grants between $500 - $15,000 towards domestic, international, foster or special needs adoptions.

 International Adoption Resources offers $500-1,500 grants that can be used toward the cost of an international adoption.
 There are no income requirements, but financial need or financial hardship for either the adoptive family or child is considered.

-The National Adoption Foundation offers $500-2,500 grants to adoptive families based on the availability of funds.
+The National Adoption Foundation offers $500 - $2,000 grants to adoptive families on a needs-based assessment.
 There is no income requirement.

 The North American Council on Adoptable Children lists eligibility and benefit information for state adoption subsidy programs.